mwermelinger/jollity/md/manual.md

 If kind is given, a new cell of that kind, with the given text, is inserted at the start of the notebook.
 If `kind='md:head'`, the function checks the text is a valid heading.
 No checks are done for other Markdown kinds.
+For example, if `kind='md:fence'`, the `text` must include the necessary backticks or tildes.

 ```py
 append(nb, text:str, kind:str='')